 Towards the end of 2017 the Irish Grassland Association completed a short member survey asking what events they would most like to see for the coming year, following the feedback received it was decided to run an event focused on grazing infrastructure.

 The Irish Grassland Association Beef conference took place on Thursday May 24th in the Clonard Court Hotel, Dublin Road, Athy, Co.
 Kildare.
 This year the conference focused on three areas:

 -What the science of breeding can do to increase the chances of genetic gain in the Beef herd .

-The Irish Grassland Association Dairy Summer Tour focuses on milk production on leased land when it visits two grass based dairy farms in Kilkenny and Grange, Carlow.
-The event, sponsored by AIB Bank, takes place on Tuesday July 25th at 8am sharp.
-The major focus of this year’s event will be on producing milk on a part leased or fully leased milking platform.
-Maximising the use of grazed grass in the cows’ diet will feature prominently on both farms.
+The Irish Grasslands Dairy Summer Tour focused on high profit and high return on investment milk production when it visited two grass based dairy farms at Shinagh Dairy Farm and Rearour, Aherla.
+The event, sponsored by AIB Bank, took place on Tuesday July 24th.
+The major focus of this year’s event is achieving a high whole farm profit and converting a leased farm to milk production to achieve a high return on investment.
+Maximising the use of grazed grass in the cows’ diet featured prominently on both farms.